kimchi-project/kimchi/docs/README.md

     Packages version requirement:
         python-psutil >= 0.6.0

+    # These dependencies are only required if you want to run the tests:
+    $ sudo yum install pyflakes python-pep8 python-requests

 *Note for RHEL users*: Some of the above packages are located in the Red Hat EPEL repositories.
 See